Mission Statement

 The Constitution and By-Laws of the North Carolina Jail Administrator’ Association shall be amended only at an annual conference or at a special conference called for that purpose.

-A 2/3 majority of the eligible voting members present during a duly-convened conference shall be sufficient to adopt an amendment.
+A 2/3 majority of the eligible voting members present in person (no absentee or proxy voting allowed) during a duly-convened conference shall be sufficient to adopt an amendment.

 ARTICLE XIV